Mustafa Adrisi

 Mustafa Adrisi Abataki (c.
-1922 – 28 July 2013) was a Ugandan military officer who served as the third vice president of Uganda from 1977 to 1979 and was one of President Idi Amin's closest associates.
-In 1978, after Adrisi was injured in a suspicious auto accident, troops loyal to him mutinied.
-Amin sent troops against the mutineers, some of whom had fled across the Tanzanian border, possibly contributing to the Uganda–Tanzania War.
+1922 – 28 July 2013) was a Ugandan military officer and politician who served as the third vice president of Uganda from 1977 to 1979 and was one of President Idi Amin's closest associates before the two fell out.

+In 1978, Adrisi was injured in a suspicious car accident.
+Following that incident, troops loyal to him mutinied and Amin sent troops against the mutineers, some of whom had fled across the Tanzanian border, possibly contributing to the Uganda–Tanzania War.
 As the Ugandan war effort collapsed, Adrisi fled to Sudan where he claimed to retain the post of Vice President.
-He became briefly involved in the rebel activities of the Uganda National Rescue Front before returning from exile in 1987.
+He briefly became involved in the rebel activities of the Uganda National Rescue Front (UNRF) during the Ugandan Bush War, before returning from exile in 1987.
 He struggled with health problems in his later life and died in 2013.

 Early life

 Mustafa Adrisi was born into the Picara clan of the Aringa ethnic group in Yumbe District, Uganda.
 He enrolled in the Lodonga Demonstration Primary School in Lodonga.
 After completing the fourth grade, the Catholic missionaries in charge of the school attempted to convert him from Islam to Christianity and gave him the Christian name Christopher.
 Adrisi instead dropped out and never completed his education.
 As a result of this, he was never fully literate.

-Adrisi practiced polygamy and, over the course of his life, married eight women and fathered multiple children, though by the time of his death he lost seven of his wives to death or divorce.
+Adrisi practiced polygamy and, over the course of his life, married eight women and fathered multiple children, though by the time of his death he had lost seven of his wives to death or divorce.